wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 That's it for the part of the system that collects the voice calls; before we move on to the second half of the tutorial, we're going to want to test this half from start to finish.

-First, make sure your project is running, in your Terminal, inside your project directory, run the command:
+First, make sure your project is running.
+In your Terminal, inside your project directory, run the command:

 ```bash
 go run .
 ```

-You should still have ngrok running, so, on your phone, call your Vonage virtual number.
+You should still have ngrok running, so go ahead and call your Vonage virtual number using your phone.

 The first response is the following voice message: "Thank you for calling the birthday congratulations hotline for <insert name here>..
 If you would like to leave a message, please press 1.
 Otherwise end the call.
 Thank you".